Europa (currency)

-The europa was a token coinage created in 1928 by Joseph Archer, a politician and industrialist from the Nièvre region in France.
-The currency was promoted by Philibert Besson, the elected deputy for the Haute-Loire who, along with Archer, was an influential figure in the European federalist movement.
-The coins were minted in the name of a hypothetical "Federated States of Europe" (États fédérés d'Europe).
+The europa was a private coinage created in 1928 by Joseph Archer, a politician and industrialist, on behalf of a hypothetical "Federated States of Europe" (États fédérés d'Europe).
+It never circulated in any official capacity exempt privately among members of the European federalist movement in Archer's home region of the Nièvre in France.

+Archer's token currency was promoted by Philibert Besson, the elected deputy for the Haute-Loire who, like with Archer, was a European federalist.
 Unlike contemporary currencies based on the gold standard, the europa was intended to derive its notional value from its value in labour.

-The currency never circulated except unofficially between federalists of the Nièvre region.
-Two denominations were produced, both depicting Louis Pasteur and a map of Europe on the obverse and reverse respectively: one valued at 1 europa and another at 1/10 of a europa.
+Two denominations were produced, both depicting the scientist Louis Pasteur (1822-1895) and a map of Europe on the obverse and reverse respectively: one valued at 1 europa and another at 1/10 of a europa.